 - Devices must be signed into the same iCloud account.

-4. Use Apple Pay in apps or Safari
+Steps to Use Apple Pay in Apps or Safari

 By this, we mean apps or browser windows running on iPhone, iPad, and Apple Watch.
 The store or the app must support the service, of course.
 Here’s how making payments within apps with Apple Pay works: